 Electronic equipment is comprised of many different types of machines.
-All these machines are related to the use of electricity and usually have some type of electric motor, hydraulic motor, manual controls, etc. Electronic devices can be used to generate electricity and control processes in the industry.
-And through the load mode, the movement behavior of the mechanical device is controlled.
-The machine will then perform production according to the load requirements.
+All these machines are related to the use of electricity and usually have some type of electric motor, hydraulic motor, manual controls, etc. Electronic devices can be used to generate electricity and control processes that control behavior of the mechanical device according to the load requirements.

-Electronic equipment is located between the actuator (electric motor, hydraulic motor, manual controller, etc.) and the load (antenna, vacuum variable capacitor, magnetic or non-magnetic carrier, etc.), and makes the load move in a controlled manner according to the requirements of use machinery.
+Electronic equipment is located between the actuator (electric motor, hydraulic motor, manual controller, etc.) and the load (antenna, vacuum variable capacitor, magnetic or non-magnetic carrier, etc.), and makes the load move in a controlled manner according to the requirements of machinery being used.
 The mechanical transmission in electronic equipment is often an integral part of the servo system.
-Its function is to transmit power and motion, match and couple the actuator and the load, and ensure the coordination of mechanical, electrical, optical, magnetic, and other parts, components, and components.
+Its function is to transmit power and motion, match and couple the actuator and the load, and ensure the coordination of mechanical, electrical, optical, magnetic, and other parts and components.

 Types of Mechanical Transmissions in Electronic Equipment:

 The electromechanical drive is characterized by reliable structure, mature technology, convenient use, and maintenance.
 The advantages of the electro-hydraulic drive are fast response, the small size of the hydraulic motor, suitable for high-power transmission, high static stiffness, and can withstand considerable overload without damage (Peak power can be as high as more than twice the rated power).
 The disadvantage is that the technical requirements for the manufacture, installation, and maintenance of hydraulic servo components and hydraulic systems are relatively high.
-Generally, the drive must rely on the traditional mechanical transmission device.
-The disadvantages are that the volume and weight are relatively heavy, the meshing transmission is noisy, and the mechanical structure factors are also more affected.
+Generally, the drive must rely on the traditional mechanical transmission device, the volume and weight are relatively heavy, the meshing transmission is noisy, and mechanical structure factors are also more affected.

 The load is directly driven by a special motor or hydraulic cylinder.
 Because the mechanical transmission device is omitted, the transmission precision and the structural resonance frequency are relatively high, so the servo bandwidth can be made relatively wide, which is beneficial to improve the stability and accuracy of the system.